 Yes, the biggest issue they have with this site is their precious brand mark.
 That’s akin to a physically abusive school-yard bully reporting to the principal that his victims are calling him names!

-We could stoop to exposing the extra-marital affairs of some top executives that we know of but for now we shall stick to the real issues.
 It is important for stakeholders to realize that this site and its contents will exist on the Internet in one form or another.
 All the “party tricks” any of these top-dollar attorneys come up with will not silence the truth!

 And now for a lesson in Corporate Governance Ethics and Principles (Old Mutual style):